-McCormick's Climate Transition plan is included within our Purpose-Led Performance (PLP) Report.
+McCormick's Climate Transition plan has been presented to senior level management as well as the Board for feedback.
+It is included within our Purpose-Led Performance (PLP) Report, which is publicly available.
 External stakeholders are able to provide feedback on McCormick's Transition Plan through the contact information provided in the PLP report.
-Shareholders are also able to provide feedback on the Transition Plan during shareholder meetings, although the item is not formally voted on.
+As a publicly-available resource, shareholders are also able to provide feedback on the Transition Plan during shareholder meetings, although the item is not formally voted on.